 Following Claimant's request for a hearing, this matter is before the undersigned Administrative Law Judge pursuant to MCL 400.9 and 400.37; 42 CFR 431.200 to 431.250; and 45 CFR 205.10.
 After due notice, an in-person hearing was held on April 29, 2014, from Flint, Michigan.
-Participants on behalf of Claimant included Claimant and her attorney .
-Participants on behalf of the Department of Human Services (Department) included MARA Worker.
+Participants on behalf of Claimant included Claimant and her for the Department of Human Services (Department) included for the Department of Human Services (Department) include